kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 - **Location**: Clicking this will take you to the GPS settings, where you can choose to use a mocked location.
 - **Prevent screenshots**: Prevents screenshots from being taken while the app is open.

-**Note**: Trail Sense does not use the Internet and all data is stored locally on your device.
+**Note**: Ocean Sense does not use the Internet and all data is stored locally on your device.

 ## Errors
 Some tools such as Navigation and Astronomy display error banners at the top of the screen.
 These banners can be disabled in Settings > Errors.